Chiekadarrell/Bitbucket_GitHub-Sync/README.md

 ![image](https://github.com/user-attachments/assets/1e02d895-422c-4d32-a812-1581d90cdbd6)

-Final Result: Automatic Sync!
+### Final Result: Automatic Sync! 🎊
 Also, I created a simple text.txt file in bitbucket to see if it will be automatically replicated into my GitHub repo and it worked!
 Now, any change in Bitbucket (new files, updates, deletions) will instantly copy to GitHub.
 No manual work needed!

 Summary:
-Bitbucket = Source (original files).
+- Bitbucket = Source (original files).
-GitHub = Destination (copied files).
+- GitHub = Destination (copied files).
-Access Tokens = Special passwords for secure access.
+- Access Tokens = Special passwords for secure access.
-Pipeline = Robot that copies files automatically.
+- Pipeline = Robot that copies files automatically.
-SSH Keys = Secure tunnel for safe transfer.
+- SSH Keys = Secure tunnel for safe transfer.
-Now your repositories are perfectly synced! 🎉